Essential Minerals for Health and Well-Being

 The mineral that runs everything

-It is also, by a wide margin, the most under-supplied mineral in the industrial diet.
-The NHANES data place over 50% of Americans below the EAR (estimated average requirement) for magnesium, and that's against an EAR set conservatively.
-Serum magnesium tests systematically under-report deficiency because the body fiercely defends serum levels at the expense of intracellular and bone stores; the only Mg test worth running is RBC magnesium, and most adults run in the lowest third of the reference range or below.
+It is also, by a wide margin, the most under-supplied mineral in the industrial diet. puts more than half of Americans below the daily intake their own conservative benchmarks call adequate.
+A standard blood test misses it, because the body defends magnesium in the blood by pulling it from cells and bones.
+The only test worth running is , the one that reads it inside cells, and most adults sit in the lowest third of normal or below.

 Where calcium goes wrong

+If magnesium is the accelerator, the next question is what happens when the brake is on without it.
 About 99% of the body's calcium is in teeth and bone.
-The remaining 1% — circulating in blood and dispersed across soft tissue — is where the harm happens when magnesium is insufficient.
+The remaining 1%, circulating in blood and dispersed across soft tissue, is where the harm happens when magnesium is insufficient.

-Twenty percent of vascular plaque volume is calcium by mass.
-The coronary artery calcium score (Agatston) is the most accurate non-invasive predictor of cardiac events we have — more accurate than LDL, more accurate than triglycerides, more accurate than blood pressure.
-UCLA's Dr. Matt Budoff, the most prominent champion of routine calcium scanning, puts it plainly: the total amount of coronary calcium predicts coronary disease events beyond standard risk factors.
-Aortic stenosis — the slow stiffening of the heart's outflow valve — afflicts roughly 29% of people over 65 and 2–9% of those over 75 in severe form.
-Kidney stones, joint mineralisation, dental tartar, vascular plaque, pineal calcification, glandular calcification: same biochemistry, different sites.
+A fifth of the volume of arterial plaque is calcium.
+The , a simple CT scan that totals the calcium in the heart's arteries, is the single best predictor of cardiac events we have, better than cholesterol, better than triglycerides, better than blood pressure.
+UCLA's Dr. Matt Budoff, the most prominent champion of routine calcium scanning, puts it plainly: the total amount of coronary calcium predicts heart-disease events beyond every standard risk factor. , the slow stiffening of the heart's outflow valve, shows up in roughly 29% of people over 65, and in 2-9% of those over 75 in its severe form.
+Kidney stones, joint mineralisation, dental tartar, arterial plaque, pineal calcification, glandular calcification: same biochemistry, different sites.

-The countries with the highest cardiac death rates correlate with the highest Ca:Mg soil and water ratios.
+The countries with the highest cardiac death rates correlate with the highest calcium-to-magnesium ratios in their soil and water.
 Australia tops the list.
-Japan, with daily magnesium intake reaching 560 mg, sits among the lowest.
-Bantu women, on 200–300 mg of calcium per day, have the lowest osteoporosis incidence in the world; Western women on the 1,000+ mg the dairy lobby has promoted for fifty years have the highest.
-The mineral that was sold as the answer to osteoporosis has tracked, in epidemiology, with worse bone outcomes.
+Japan, where daily magnesium intake reaches 560 mg, sits among the lowest.
+Bantu women, on 200-300 mg of calcium per day, have the lowest rate of in the world; Western women on the 1,000+ mg the dairy lobby has promoted for fifty years have the highest.
+The mineral sold as the answer to osteoporosis tracks, in the epidemiology, with worse bone outcomes.

 Magnesium controls the fate of calcium.
 Without it, the mineral the body needs for bone deposits everywhere it shouldn't.